 - Paper towels to wipe the oyster mud off your hands

-We start by meeting together sipping sweet tea, adult beverages and nibbling on snacks like my smoked Andouille Sausage filled with sharp cheddar cheese or fried dill pickles.
+We start by meeting together sipping sweet tea, adult beverages and nibbling on snacks like my homemade smoked Andouille Sausage filled with sharp cheddar cheese, or fried dill pickles.
 We sit around the fire and swap lies about the year’s fishing while the water comes to a boil in the steam pot.
 With the first batch steaming, we gather around the table and thank God for our families, freedom and great bounty we’re about to receive.
-At that time, you really understand and appreciate the meaning of Christmas.
+At that time, you really understand and appreciate the meaning of Christmas traditions.